jorisvandenbossche/DS-python-geospatial/setup.md

 Respond with *Yes* by typing `y` when asked.
 Output will be printed and if no error occurs, you should have the environment configured with all packages installed.

-**Note:** If you did use Miniconda instead, create the environment using the same commands/instructions in the terminal (make sure to do the `conda condig ...` steps.).
+**Note:** If you did use Miniconda instead, create the environment using the same commands/instructions in the terminal (make sure to do the `conda config ...` steps.).

 When finished, keep the Conda Terminal window open (or reopen it).
 Execute the following commands to check your installation: